 I published this recipe 2 years ago though I've been making for several years.
 It's a recipe that is loved by many, but I've made a few tweaks the last few times that makes it even better.

-Let’s talk about #3.
-The slow cooker is not only a saving grace when it comes to busy weeknights but it also creates some flavor-packed meals that require hardly any work.
-Those set and forget it recipes are my favorite and today I’m sharing one with you!
+Most think that the slow cooker is only for the colder months— I strongly disagree.
+The slow cooker is not only a saving grace when it comes to busy weeknights but it also can create some flavor-packed meals that require almost no work.
+What's not to love about a set and forget recipe?!

-I made this pulled pork over the weekend.
-It was one of those recipes where I saw pork shoulder was on a sale and I knew I didn’t want to “make” dinner.
-I threw on some spices and almost 8 hours later, we feasted and every bite was an explosion of flavor— I knew I had to share it.
-We now have tons of leftovers (which I love!) for days.
+This recipe came about when I saw pork shoulder on sale and I knew that I didn't want to "make" dinner that night.
+I threw on some spices and about 8 hours later we feasted and every bite was an explosion of flavor.
+I knew I had to share this recipe.
+It also leaves a ton of leftovers for just the two of us (which I love) for days!